ruby-vietnam/hardcore-rule/algorithms/solutions/week16/huytd.solution.md

   ✔ Your runtime beats 61.48 % of javascript submissions
 ```

 What's going on?
 I'm just submited and passed.
 The solution is... find max.
+Well, O(n) solution:

 ```javascript
 var findPeakElement = function(nums) {